SPP-10 Plan Practices

-A description of all new tenure created by a Deposited Plan is to be shown in the heading panel labelled ‘PLAN OF’.
-If new lots, roads, easements or covenants are being created they must be included in the heading.
+A description of all new lots and interests created by a Deposited Plan or Strata/Survey Strata Plan is to be shown in the heading panel labelled ‘PLAN HEADING’.
+See below table for details and required order.

 Note: New interests and notifications being created by document only are NOT shown in the heading.
 Existing interests being brought forward are not to be included in the heading.
 See plan example 51.

 (in correct order to be shown on Plan Heading

 |Common property created||CP4 (for a Survey-Strata Plan), or Common Property (for a Strata Plan)|

 |Road widening(s) (as a lot)||Road Widening (Lot 301)|